 During the first two years of your baby’s life, you’ll spend a lot of your time changing diapers.
 But do you know how many diapers does a baby use in a day?
 Keep reading to learn the answer!

-The good news is that, with practice, it will only take you a minute.
-Also remember that the number of wet and dirty diapers you change are a good indication of your baby’s health.
-That is, if you don’t change enough wet diapers, it might mean that your little one is dehydrated; and if you don’t change dirty diapers, he might be constipated.
+The good news is that, with practice, changing diapers will only take you a minute.
+Also, remember that the number of wet and dirty diapers you change is a good indication of your baby’s health.
+That is, if you don’t change enough wet diapers, it might mean that your little one is dehydrated; and if you don’t change dirty diapers, they might be constipated.